Utumno/objectlistview/docs/gettingStarted.rst

 Mental gear shift
 -----------------

-.. admonition:: This is important.
-You need to understand this.
+.. important:: You need to understand the following.

 Before trying to use an ObjectListView, you should understand that it is different to a normal ListCtrl.
 A normal ListCtrl is essentially passive: it sits there, and you poke and